nitnelave/advent_of_code_2019/01/README.md

 # Day 01 - awk

 This day's solution is an awk program.
+[Awk](https://en.wikipedia.org/wiki/AWK) is a line-processing language, typically run by the `awk` command on Unix

 Run it with any version of awk, passing your input on the standard input.
 For instance, if your input is in "input.txt":